 Sustainability has been making its mark in recent years.
 With many fashion brands largely focusing on reducing negative impacts.
 Creating a sustainable future in fashion comes from working together; supporting those that do, and helping guide those that don’t.

-In honour of Earth Day, we wanted to highlight some of the brands we stock here at Superette that are setting the mark for sustainability.
+In honour of the environment and our responsibility, we wanted to highlight some of the brands we stock here at Superette that are setting the mark for sustainability.
 Brands that have been doing it right for years.

 Superette Leisure Club.